huksley/generate-content-spreadsheet/README.md

 Use Google Spreadsheet as simple, painless, robust CMS for text and structured content!

-From your (publicly shared) Google Spreadsheet, creates content as JavaScript (TypeScript) object and allows it to be automatically updated whenever you recompile your code.
+From your (publicly shared) Google Spreadsheet, creates content as JavaScript (TypeScript) object and allows it to be automatically updated whenever you recompile your code and update the spreadsheet.

 Works beautifully with NextJS or any Webpack environment where you can add Webpack plugin!